rock-learning/bolero/doc/source/behavior_learning.rst

 =================

-Behaviors can be learned with many methods from the field of reinforcement learning, black-box optimization and evolutionary computation.
-BOLeRo tries to provide the set of tools for learning behaviors with several methods and for implementing new approaches.
+Behaviors can be learned with many methods from the field of reinforcement learning, black-box optimization, and evolutionary computation.
+BOLeRo tries to provide a set of tools for learning behaviors with several methods and for implementing new approaches.
 However, not all behavior learning methods are compatible to BOLeRo.
 Our focus is on policy search methods because they are easy to apply in a robotic application.